Declaration on the Rights of Indigenous Peoples: New Zealand

-In 2007 New Zealand's Minister of Māori Affairs, Parekura Horomia, described the Declaration as "toothless", and said, "There are four provisions we have problems with, which make the declaration fundamentally incompatible with New Zealand's constitutional and legal arrangements."
+In 2007 New Zealand's Minister of Māori Affairs, Parekura Horomia, described the declaration as "toothless", and said: "There are four provisions we have problems with, which make the declaration fundamentally incompatible with New Zealand's constitutional and legal arrangements."
 Article 26 in particular, he said, "appears to require recognition of rights to lands now lawfully owned by other citizens, both indigenous and non-indigenous.
 This ignores contemporary reality and would be impossible to implement."

 In response, Māori Party leader Pita Sharples said it was "shameful to the extreme that New Zealand voted against the outlawing of discrimination against indigenous people; voted against justice, dignity and fundamental freedoms for all".

-On July 7, 2009, the Key government announced that it would support the Declaration; this, however, appeared to be a premature announcement by Pita Sharples, the then Minister of Māori Affairs, as the New Zealand government cautiously backtracked on Sharples' July announcement.
+On July 7, 2009, the Key government announced that it would support the declaration; this, however, appeared to be a premature announcement by Pita Sharples, the then Minister of Māori Affairs, as the New Zealand government cautiously backtracked on Sharples' July announcement.
 However, on April 19, 2010, Sharples announced New Zealand's support of the declaration at a speech in New York.

+Despite not being incorporated into law, UNDRIP has begun to influence policy and judicial decisions in New Zealand.
+For example, the Declaration has been referenced in several decisions of the Supreme Court of New Zealand and extensively in findings by the Waitangi Tribunal.

+On 24 November 2023, the National-led coalition agreed not to recognize the declaration as having any binding legal effect on New Zealand as part of the coalition agreement.
+This coalition government also agreed to stop all work on He Puapua, which is a report on implementing the goals of UNDRIP in New Zealand.